-Many struggle with locating and catching catfish, many struggle catching the species of catfish they want to catch or consistently catching catfish.
-Then there’s the group that wants to catch big catfish and don’t seem to have any success at all and they’re frustrated.
+Many anglers struggle with locating and catching catfish, many will struggle to catch the species of catfish they want to catch or consistently catching catfish.
+Then there’s the group that wants to catch big catfish and doesn’t seem to have any success at all and they’re frustrated.

 Those that have been following me for a while know that one of the things I do is tailor my target species to the time of year I am fishing.
 This is a productive approach to catfish fishing regardless of where you live.
 [Tweet It]

-You can go out and just “try to catch fish” or you can target the catfish species that’s easiest to catch during that time.
+You can go out and just “try to catch fish” or you can target the catfish species that are easiest to catch during that time.
 Leverage the fishing in your favor provides a huge advantage.
-There’s countless seasonal examples of this.
+There are countless seasonal examples of this.

 Early summer is a great example as this is when the blue catfish are spawning in many parts of the country.
 The blue catfish bite can be very tough during this time so you have two choices, keep targeting the blues and deal with the challenges, or target another species of catfish or fish until the blue catfish come off their beds.

 If you’re dealing with extreme heat and it’s not tolerable to be outside during the day this adds frustration to fishing the dog days of summer as well.

 Looking Forward To Fall and Winter Catfish Action

 Something that drives me during the end of the summer and keeps me going is the fact that cooling weather and better fishing are just around the corner.
 Being an avid outdoorsman there are great things in store for the months ahead.

 Dove season opens in a few weeks here (the dove opener is like a state holiday in Texas).